prakrit55/Go-Auth/README.md

-# Go-Chat
+# Go-Auth

-It is a chat appplication made up of Gin, JWT, and Postgress at the database.
+It is a simple authentication appplication made up of Gin, JWT, and Postgress at the database.